-Information originated from travel agency reports and includes flight segments and mileage for flight and rail travel booked between October 1st, 2017 and September 30th, 2018.
+Information originated from travel agency reports and includes flight segments and mileage for flight and rail travels that took place between October 1st, 2018 to September 30th, 2019.
 Flight segments are then sorted as domestic, short and long haul as per GHG Emissions from Transport or Mobile Sources Excel file (sheet Activity Data) published on the Greenhouse Gas Protocol website in May 2015.
 Flight segments and rail mileage are then converted to tonnes of CO2e using Emission Factors from Cross-Sector Tools Excel file (sheet Reference - EF Public) published on the Greenhouse Gas Protocol website in March 2017.